Hello! I am Laura Cerón Melo (she/her).

 I am a queer designer from Colombia.

-I feel passionate about social justice, honest and vulnerable relationships, collaboration, spiritual growth as a fundamental aspect of wellbeing, and the power of art as a life-giving act and expression.
+I feel passionate about social justice, honest and vulnerable relationships, collaboration, and spiritual growth.
+I believe art is a life-giving act and expression.
 I’m interested in the power of design to communicate social imperatives, challenge the status quo, and foster individual and collective healing.

-My life and practices are rooted in the certainty that in whatever I do I will use my ever-growing skills, knowledge, and awareness of my power and privilege to create understanding; build capacity and resilience in communities, especially the most underserved ones; act and design responsibly and sustainably.
+In my life and professional practices I strive to use my ever-growing skills, knowledge, and awareness of my power and privilege to create understanding; build capacity and resilience in communities; act and design responsibly and sustainably.

-I am committed to the common good, I strive to minimize harm, alleviate suffering, and make life easier and happier.
+I am committed to the common good, I aim to minimize harm, alleviate suffering, and make life easier and happier.

 I moved from my hometown of Bogotá to San Francisco, CA in 2012, and later relocated to Brooklyn, NY in 2018.